 ELIGIBILITY

-Nominee must be an active student that self-identifies as female, enrolled in the Enactus program during the current academic year, and is participating in the 2025 Enactus Canada National Exposition.
+Nominee must be an active student that self-identifies as female, enrolled in the Enactus program during the current academic year, and participating in the Enactus Canada National Exposition.
+They must also be registered on Cactus.

 HOW TO APPLY